Torkiliuz/dc_uploader/README.md

 ## Install

-1. Download the project as a zip.
+1. Download the release tarball.

-2. Unzip to desired directory.
+2. Untar to current directory with `tar -xvzf dc_uploader-[RELEASE_VERSION].tar.gz`.

 3. cd into the unzipped directory (not strictly necessary, but allows you to call install with just `./install.sh`)